 As you stroll the pathway that winds through the archaeological site, you will see residential structures, administrative buildings, and a pyramid.

-The highlights include the Chaak Palace Group that consists of a group of structures aligned around a central plaza.
-Further, there are northern and southern group of buildings.
+The highlights include the Chaak Palace Group, which consists of a group of structures aligned around a central plaza.
+Further, there are a northern and southern group of buildings.

 San Miguelito Pyramid

-At the end of the trail, there’s a a small pyramid, maybe 15 feet tall.
-In the olden times, the pyramid was an important stop on the causeway that connected the sites of San Miguelito and El Rey.
+At the end of the trail, there’s a small pyramid, maybe 15 feet tall.
+In ancient times, the pyramid was an important stop on the causeway connecting the sites of San Miguelito and El Rey.

 Though not as huge as Chichen Itza, San Miguelito still gives an interesting peek into the lives of the Mayans and an immersion into Mayan architecture and astronomical designs.